 Some of the names he regularly collaborated with: bassist Stanley Clarke, violinist Jean-Luc Ponty, piano player Chick Corea, synthesizer man Jan Hammer, guitarist Stanley Jordan and Paul Simon.
 Together with John McLaughlin and Paco de Lucia he made a very successful flamenco influenced album called Friday Night in San Francisco.

 Al Di Meola is the author of a great guitar book: AL Di Meola - A Guide to Chords, Scales & Arpeggios.
-He also released a instructional video: Al Di Meola VHS, that unfortunately has not been released on DVD so far.
+He also released a instructional video, that unfortunately has not been released on DVD so far.